-Now that you've completed your research into both ancestry testing companies, compare the information about the two companies and observe the similarities and differences between them.
+Compare your research into both ancestry testing companies and observe the similarities and differences between the companies.
 Answer the following questions.

-1. What are the most notable differences between the two companies?

-2. Did one company offer a broader range of tests or more specialized analysis?
+- 1. What are the most notable differences between the two companies? - 2.
+Did one company offer a broader range of tests or more specialized analysis?

-3. Consider the geographic regions covered in ancestry analysis in each company.
-Did you notice any differences between the two companies in terms of depth or specificity of regional data provided?

-4. Consider the additional features and services from each company.
-Did one company offer unique insights or tools that stood out to you?

-5. How did each company discuss genetic data privacy?
-Was this information easy to find?

-6. Do you have any lingering questions or areas for further exploration that arose from your research and comparison?

-7. How might the information you gathered influence your decision to choose a testing service for yourself or your family?
+- 3. Consider the geographic regions covered in ancestry analysis in each company.
+Did you notice any differences between the two companies in terms of depth or specificity of regional data provided? - 4.
+Consider the additional features and services from each company.
+Did one company offer unique insights or tools that stood out to you? - 5.
+How did each company discuss genetic data privacy?
+Was this information easy to find? - 6.
+Do you have any lingering questions or areas for further exploration that arose from your research and comparison? - 7.
+How might the information you gathered influence your decision to choose a testing service for yourself or your family?